 The relevant requirements are discussed in further detail in Section II.

 ii Payment tokens

-Under the PSA, the regulated activities that would require a payment service provider licence include account issuance services, domestic and cross-border transfer services, merchant acquisition services, digital payment token services and e-money issuance.
+Under the PSA, the regulated activities that would require a payment service provider licence include account issuance services, domestic and cross-border transfer services, merchant acquisition services, DPT services and e-money issuance.

-A digital token may be a digital payment token if, as defined under Section 2 of the PSA, it is a digital representation of value (other than those prescribed by the MAS to be excluded) that:
+A digital token may be a DPT if, as defined under Section 2 of the PSA, it is a digital representation of value (other than those prescribed by the MAS to be excluded) that: